Pemmican War: Attacks on the colony and the burning of Fort Douglas

 Macdonnell's men next made off with the colony's cattle.
 Colonists Duncan McNaughton, Alexander Mclean and John McLeod, riding near Frog Plain, observed the stolen cattle.
 They attempted to drive them back to the colony and were themselves driven off by several shots from Macdonnel's men.
-One John Early's gun misfired and he apologized stating he surely would have killed McNaughton, as his gun was loaded with two balls.
-The Métis now took matters into their own hands.
+There would have been more shots fired but John Early's gun misfired.
+(He later apologized stating he surely would have killed McNaughton, as his gun was loaded with two balls.)

+The local Métis then did more.
 Parties of Métis paraded in front of the Red River settlement day and night singing war songs to intimidate the settlers.
-Some settlers were abducted and their houses were dismantled or burned.
+They abducted some settlers and dismantled or burned settlers' houses.
 Settlers continually deserted, often taking away arms and ammunition belonging to the colony.

-The Nor'Westers erected another battery with one piece opposite Fort Douglas.
-A breastwork was thrown up around it partially made from wood taken from dismantled houses.
-Duncan Cameron dispatched parties of armed men along various roads to capture any wandering settlers.
-In June, NWC forces attacked the colony no less than 4 times, often firing at the dwelling houses from hidden positions.
+The Nor'Westers erected another battery of cannon with one piece opposite Fort Douglas.
+It was protected by a breastwork, partially made from wood taken from dismantled houses.
+Duncan Cameron dispatched parties of armed men along various roads to capture settlers passing by.
+In June, NWC forces attacked the colony no less than 4 times, often firing into the dwelling houses from hidden positions.
 In every case the colonists returned fire.
-Four colonists and Baymen were wounded by enemy fire, and John Warren was nearly killed when his wall gun bursts.
+Four colonists and Baymen were wounded by attackers' bullets.
+John Warren was nearly killed when his wall gun burst.

 Eventually, the Métis entered the Red River colony and occupied several houses including that of John Pritchard which they set up as their headquarters.
 Several colonists were evicted and their houses burned.
-After the last attack on June 11 which lasted half an hour, the colonists met with Governor Macdonell and suggested that he surrender himself to end the violence.
-On June 15, the Nor'Westers attacked the Red River colony in force, taking a number of prisoners and throwing up a rampart with cannon around the grain store.
+The shooting on June 11 lasted half an hour.
+After that, colonists met with Governor Macdonell and suggested that he surrender himself to end the violence.

+On June 15, the Nor'Westers attacked the Red River colony in force, taking a several prisoners, securing more ground and throwing up a rampart with cannon around the grain store.
 They also let the colonists' horses loose to trample their crops.
-The next day, the NWC's Alexander Mackenzie and Simon Frazer arrived from Fort William and wrote to Governor Macdonell that if he surrendered himself the colony would be left in peace.
-Governor Miles Macdonell subsequently surrendered himself and made a verbal agreement with the NWC for the following terms:
+The next day, the NWC's Alexander Mackenzie and Simon Frazer arrived from Fort William and wrote to Governor Macdonell that if he surrendered himself, the colony would be left in peace.

+Macdonell surrendered himself and made a verbal agreement with the NWC for the following terms: